 At the beginning of the fourteenth century, the castle was occupied by Matthew Csák, after which it returned to the king in 1321.
-On its behalf, it was managed by private administrators, often by the zupans of Zvolen, among them Donch, for whom this was the second seat of importance.
-In 1424, Sigismund of Luxembourg donated the entire Zvolen land to wife, queen Barbara, and she gave it to her daughter and successor, queen Elisabeth.
+On behalf of the ruler it was managed by private administrators, often by the zupans of Zvolen, among them Donch, for whom this was the second seat of importance.
+In 1424, Sigismund of Luxembourg donated the entire Zvolen land to wife, queen Barbara, and she gave it in 1439 to her daughter and successor, queen Elisabeth.
 Like many other Slovak castles, also Ľupča came under the influence of John Jiskra, who was called by Elisabeth to help, after the death of Albrecht Habsburg.
-At the time, the castle was ruled by Gregory of Korbava, a loyal servant of the Luxembourgs and Jiskra himself.
-During his time, the first major expansion began, stretching in several stages also during the reign of Matthias Corvinus, who was the last Hungarian king, regularly visiting the castle.
+The castle was then ruled by Jiří Horváth, originally the captain of the castle garrison.
+He and his descendants held the castle until 1447, then it returned to the hands of king Matthias Corvinus, who was the last Hungarian ruler who regularly visited the castle.

 The oldest part, that is the later upper castle, occupied the top of the hill and was surrounded by an oval wall.
 It consisted of a square tower and residential buildings tightly located in a small courtyard.
-In the north-eastern part of the courtyard stood the building of a representative palace.
-The tower had three floors, internal dimensions 4 x 4 meters and probably had a residential function.
+Probably in the northern part of the courtyard stood the building of a representative palace.
+The tower had three floors, accessible via wooden stairs, internal dimensions 4 x 4 meters and probably had a residential function.
 On the lowest level there was a well, and the ground floor was topped with a rib vault.

 The layout of the upper castle has survived unchanged from the 16th century, when its rooms and two towers: Rubigal and semi-round on the north side, have been adapted for residential purposes.
 The defensive walls of the lower castle are low and obscured by trees growing on the hill.
 The castle has been owned by the ironworks in Podbrezowa since 2002, which carries out its renovation.
 A small permanent exhibition includes a certain number of dishes, several pieces of weapons and paintings.
 Excavations from a nearby monastery are also presented here.
 Apart from a few cases, neither the furniture nor the furnishings of the castle rooms have survived.
 However, the rooms and walls are in good condition.
 The castle has not yet set official opening hours, but in summer it is open every day except Mondays, from 10.00 to 16.00, in other months only on weekends.